VirgilSecurity/virgil-iotkit/integration/qt/README.md

 Virgil IoTKit Qt framework is tapped by integration/qt/iotkit.pri file.

-Virgil IoTKit Qt framework initialization in C++ code can be performed in the next way:
+Virgil IoTKit Qt framework initialization in C++ code can be performed as listed below:
 ```cpp
 int
 VirgilIoTKitQtInit() {